-Frederick the Great’s overwhelming defeat of the Austrian Army in one of the major battles of the 18th Century
+Frederick the Great’s overwhelming defeat of the Austrian Army, fought on 5th December 1757, in one of the major battles of the 18th Century

 The previous battle in the Seven Years War is the Battle of Rossbach